davidmnelson/profiles/README.md

 ## PrintFooterWithHardwareAddress.mobileconfig ##
 Printing: Forces footer with username, date/time, and MAC address on all print jobs.
 Useful for tracking abuse/over-use of printers.

+## SoftwareUpdateRestrictions.mobileconfig ##
+Disables automatic updates for OS and apps, but updates for XProtect and configuration data remain active.
+Disables installation of prerelease software.
+Disables app adoption.